mhberro/mywebsite/content/project/football-analytics/index.md

 data2018.plot.scatter(x='QBRating', y='y');
 ```

-According to the Shapiro-Wilk test for QBRating, AverageCompletion, and QBTouchdowns, the W-statistic of shows that it is highly likely the data is drawn from a Gaussian distribution.
+The W-statistic for QBRating, AverageCompletion, and QBTouchdowns, shows that it is highly likely the data is drawn from a Gaussian distribution.
 Additionally, the p-value is slightly higher or significantly lower than the alpha threshold of .1, indicating that it is unlikely that these results would be observed under the null hypothesis and the null hypothesis can be rejected.

     (0.9831368327140808, 0.10715162754058838)